 Painting PVC plastic:

 This is a type of flexible and durable plastic.
-It is not at all resistant to solvents: if you apply a little thinner to its surface, it will create an indelible mark.
+It is not at all resistant to solvents: if you apply a little thinner to its surface, it will leave a permanent mark.
 This is a separate plastic for which there is a specific and ultra-effective liquid PVC primer.

 Painting PS (Polystyrene) plastic: